JUCMNAV/TURNtoURN/README.md

 **Turn2UrnPhase2.java -** Phase 2 of transformation

 ## TODO
-* Verify functionality of Turn2Urn.atl is equivalent to original before proceeding
-* Determine if "conns" stands for "connections"; if so then replace where relevant
+* Refactor for increased readability
+	* Rearrange methods so that their order feels more natural.
+	* Change names of variables that are single letters (in particular, haven't handled this in the case of parameters for called rules)
+* Refactor for increased consistency
+	* All if and else loops, including single line ones, should have braces
 	* Decide on a naming convention for source and target model elements.
 Either stick to s and t or have the names be descriptive.
-* Start returning code from ConnectNodesTemporarilyRemovedCode to ConnectNodes.atl.
-Refactor it and improve its efficiency as you go.
-	* I've realized that this task requires a strong understanding of Turn2Urn.atl before it can be performed.
-Consequently, I will hold off on it until I perform more refactoring iterations on Turn2Urn, whereupon I expect to understand functionality better.
-* Potential patterns to generalize into methods:
-	* x -> collect(y|y.someProperty) -> flatten() -> collect(z|thisModule.resolveTemp(z, 'someString'))
-		* getting referenced points; resolveTemp('tSomething'...); need to determine if resolveTemp works with correct containment in a called method
-	* is it possible to use the called rules created as methods directly in the "to" block?
-That would remove the need for a lot of the do blocks.
-	* determine if the ordering of the conditional statements in InBinding2InBinding and OutBinding2OutBinding matters; if not then they can be modularized
-	* the code in Condition2Condition essentially just joins a bunch of strings; is there any way to do this more cleanly?
-	* else { if { } } to else if { }
-	* -> any(s|s.target.oclIsUndefined())
 	* Need consistency with whether empty from / to items have () or not
-* Change names of variables that are single letters (in particular, haven't handled this in the case of parameters for called rules)
-* Refactor for increased consistency
-	* All if and else loops, including single line ones, should have braces
-* Rearrange methods so that their order feels more natural.
-* Determine why we pass along tUCMmap rather than storing it in a global variable like OrForkMap, AndForkMap; pick one convention to stick to
+* Determine why we pass along tUCMmap rather than storing it in a global variable like OrForkMap, AndForkMap; pick one convention to stick to.

-## Design choices
-* Note that this is not like an OOP language where initNextItem instantiates the object before it can be assigned a name; the object is initialized in the "for" block; the choice of calling id first is merely for familiarity

-## Testing
+## ACTIVE TASK
-* I am working on ensuring that the system compiles and runs for all test cases using Turn2Urn.atl (without ConnectingNodes.atl code).
-If this is not possible due to the task of ConnectingNodes in the system, then I will consider optimizations in Turn2Urn regarding calls made to ConnectingNodes before returning the code from ConnectingNodes.
-* The current issues do have significant overlap, and as such likely have to do with changes to how ATL or OCL is handled.
-Dealing with one issue in some category should make dealing with others much faster.
-Current issues and their respective files are as follows:
-	* ClassCastException
-		* AndForkTestMergedBranches
-		* validation
-		* validation-names
-	* ArrayStoreException
-		* Belief
-	* Unable to access property on OclUndefined
-		* component
-		* endpoint
-		* orfork
-		* responsibility
-		* softgoal
-		* task
-		* startpoint
-		* stub
-	* Feature does not exist on object
-		* OrForkTestBranches
-		* OrForkTestMergedBranches
+I am currently refactoring the code until it is at a point I feel is sufficiently readable for me to troubleshoot it.
+I have significantly improved readability but cannot be sure of functionality.
+I have likely broken some code along the way, and the current version is broken.
+However, the original version was also broken, so this should not be an issue.